 Emergencies put everything else on hold, whether it’s a broken bone or severe pain in general.
 But when a dental emergency strikes, do you find yourself putting it off?
 Dental emergencies fall into two categories: either tooth pain as a result of decay/infection or physical trauma.
 Both need immediate treatment, and New Smile Dental is prepared to make you and your family comfortable regardless of the type of emergency you’re having.
 We’ll always try to get you in and treated the same day, so there’s no reason to put it off!
 Call us right away for emergency dentistry in Fort Smith, AR.

-Why Choose New Smile Dental for Emergency Dentistry?
+Why Choose New Smile Dentistry for Emergency Dental Care?

 - Open Five Days a Week

 - Set up a same-day appointment: We’ll get you scheduled for an emergency appointment, usually on the same day, as well as provide helpful advice on managing your emergency over the phone.
 We are open five days a week as well and will work quickly to get your symptoms addressed, so don’t wait to call if you are concerned!